-The transition from elementary to middle school is one of the most challenging shifts for K–12 grade students.
-As both a Middle School Counselor and parent of a 5th-grader about to transition from elementary school, I understand the excitement and concerns some parents may have.
+The transition from elementary to middle school is one of the most challenging shifts for K–12th grade students.
+As both a Middle School Counselor and parent of a child who recently transitioned into middle school, I understand the excitement and concerns some parents may have.

 It’s an exciting new era for your child to experience greater levels of responsibility, participate in a more diverse array of extracurricular activities, and explore their interests.
 There are also some challenges of which parents should be aware to set their child up for success.

 One simple thing you can do to help your child stay on top of their studies is to review their agenda daily.
-It’s true that this is the time for hand-holding to become less and less necessary, but middle school students, especially 6th-graders, still need support from their parents.
+It’s true that this is the time for hand-holding to become less and less necessary, but middle school students, especially sixth graders, still need support from their parents.

 Children entering middle school are adjusting to a completely new schedule, a greater workload, new social expectations, and greater levels of responsibility.

-2. Give Your Child Space to Navigate Challenges
+Give Your Child Space to Navigate Challenges

 As a parent of two young children myself, I understand the temptation to move heaven and earth for the success of our children.
-“Making mistakes and experiencing ‘failure,’ disappointment, or discomfort are essential life experiences that provide the opportunity for kids to learn how to do better and to practice new skills,” says an article in Psychology Today
+“Making mistakes and experiencing ‘failure,’ disappointment, or discomfort are essential life experiences that provide the opportunity for kids to learn how to do better and to practice new skills,” says an article in Psychology Today.

-.
 So how involved should you be?
 Ultimately, only you can decide what is best for your family, but we encourage you to hold your child accountable, while being patient, giving them grace to grow and find their footing.

 I think most adults looking back on their adolescent experience regard middle school as an awkward phase of life.
 Students at this age become painfully aware of how they measure up to what’s “cool” and what’s not, and the added messages on social media don’t always help.
 But it doesn’t have to be like this!

 Monitor Your Child’s Social Media Presence

 It seems like social media use among tweens and teenagers often leads to the pitfall of comparison.
 If your child has their own smartphone or frequently has access to a computer, I highly recommend that you monitor their activity.

 Encourage your child to be confident in the person God designed them to be.

-Your child’s transition from elementary to middle school is a huge milestone — congratulations!
+Your child’s transition from elementary to middle school is a huge milestone that is worth celebrating!
 Be intentional to observe him or her throughout the process, and make adjustments along the way.
 Some children may need a little more one-on-one support than others, and that’s okay.